NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 # Slavery

-## Giving away slaves is better than freeing them
+## Gifting slaves is better than freeing them

 [Sahih Muslim 999](https://sunnah.com/muslim:999)

 > Maimuna bint Harith reported that she set free a slave-girl during the lifetime of the Messenger of Allah and she made a mention of that to the Messenger of Allah and he said: Had you given her to your maternal uncles, you would have a greater reward.